 Responsibility to comply with relevant laws and regulations and internal policies and procedures rests with the Council's managers some of whom have specific statutory obligations e.g. the Head of Paid Service, Director of Children's Services, Director of Adult Social Services, the Chief Finance Officer (Section 151 Officer), the Monitoring Officer and the Director of Public Health which are outlined in Article 12 of the Council's constitution.
-The Statutory Monitoring Officer functions to report on likely contravention of any enactment or rule of law and the Chief Finance Officer is responsible for identifying any proposal, decision or course of action that will involve incurring unlawful expenditure.
+The Statutory Monitoring

+Officer functions to report on likely contravention of any enactment or rule of law and the Chief Finance Officer is responsible for identifying any proposal, decision or course of action that will involve incurring unlawful expenditure.
 No significant contraventions of law or course of action that would involve incurring unlawful expenditure occurred in 2019/20.

 From 25th May 2018 the main provisions of the Data Protection Act 2018 (DPA) came into force to implement the EU General Data Protection Regulation (GDPR).
-This is an evolution of the data protection law rather than a revolution as many of the GDPR's concepts and principles are the same as under the DPA however, there are new elements and significant enhancements of individual rights that must be taken into account.
+This is an evolution of the data protection law rather than a revolution as many of the GDPR's concepts and principles are the same as under the DPA.
+However, there are new elements and significant enhancements of individual rights that must be taken into account.
 In compliance with the requirements of the legislation a Data Protection Officer was appointed in August 2018 who during 2019/20 continued to embed the rights of data subjects and the requirements for the Council as a data controller.
+The Data Protection officer reports to the Senior Information Risk Officer, currently the Corporate Director of Resources, who reports to CSB.

 In addition mandatory online training for all staff on information governance, cyber security and the new Data Protection legislation has been developed and was introduced across the Council in October 2018.
 The completion rates for this training at the end of 2019/20 were slightly higher than for 2018/19 however still disappointing at 65%.
-Consideration will be given to how the uptake of this training can be addressed.
-Members also received this training via a mix of face to face with the DPO and online training, 83% of all Members have now had training within the last 12 months a significant improvement on the 2018/19 completion rate of 29%.
+Now that the workload to respond to Covid-19 is stabilising consideration will be given to how the uptake of this training can be addressed.
+Members also received this training via a mix of face to face with the DPO and online training, 83% of all members have now had training within the last 12 months a significant improvement on the 2018/19 completion rate of 29%.